finncatling/lap-risk/README.md

 ## Study data

 The NELA dataset is required to run the full analysis, and is not included in this repository.
 Under the terms of the data sharing agreement for this study we are unable to share the source data directly.
-Requests for anonymous patient-level data can be made directly to the NELA project team.
+Requests for anonymous patient-level data can be made directly to the NELA Project Team.

 Without these data, it is still possible to set up the project environment and run the tests.

 ## Environmental setup